-Network Agent is a software component used to filter protocols other than HTTP and HTTPS.
+Network Agent is a software component used to provide security for protocols other than HTTP and HTTPS.
 It provides bandwidth optimization data and enhanced logging detail.

 Network Agent continually monitors overall network usage, including bytes transferred over the network.
 The agent sends usage summaries to other Websense software at predefined intervals.